 - Kit Kat from the movie Hudson Hawk.
 Mute, uses pre-printed cards to dialogue.
 Actually he carries hundreds of them, and manages to deliver a hilarious One-Liner.
 Guess who is the actor?
 David Caruso!

-- Mr Bobo, Charles Darwin's chimpanzee manservant in The Pirates!
+- Mr. Bobo, Charles Darwin's chimpanzee manservant in The Pirates!
 In an Adventure with Scientists.
-At one point he holds up a sign saying "BUT...", and when Darwin hushes him, holds up a sign saying "BUT..." in smaller letters.
+At one point he holds up a sign saying "BUT...", and when Darwin hushes him, rolls his eyes and holds up a sign saying "But..."

 - In Mr. Nanny, Frank Olsen uses pre-written index cards to communicate with his widowed boss Alex Mason, Sr., after being injured during a robbery at Mason's office.